Masonry Bees

 Masonry Bees are reportedly responsible for many stings in Bristol and Bath each year, and we hear from our customers how these bees have stung them.

-Yes, it is true that stings from solitary bees are rare, but they do happen.
+Yes, stings from solitary bees are indeed rare, but they do happen.

-Casualties stung, reported that the stings were not left embedded in the skin like those of Honey Bees or that severe reactions to those bee stings had occurred.
+Casualties reported that the stings were not left embedded in the skin like those of Honey Bees or that severe reactions to those bee stings occur.

-It's because they sometimes nest close to the ground, in air-bricks and door frames that make them such a concern to property owners and parents of young children.
+It's because they sometimes nest close to the ground, in air-bricks and door frames, that makes them such a concern to property owners and parents of young children.

 What Damage Do Masonry Bees Cause?